 Overdraft programs on prepaid cards are sneaky, high-cost loans that should be outlawed, consumer advocates say.
-But several customers of one card company couldn't disagree more.
+But some customers of the card company NetSpend couldn’t disagree more

 “I rely heavily on the services that my NetSpend card provides me,” wrote Clifton Allen of Seattle in a comment filed with the Consumer Financial Protection Bureau.
 “Since Washington State has removed most of the payday loan operations, NetSpend’s cash advances have been life savers.”

 Allen’s comment is part of a battle in a longer-running dispute about fee-based overdraft programs.
 Lenders say they’re a customer convenience, while consumer advocates call them an end-run around rules against costly payday loans.
 After a battle over banks’ overdraft programs that resulted in regulations forcing clear opt-in procedures, focus is now shifting to prepaid cards, which are emerging as an alternative to bank accounts.

 The CFPB is working on rules for reloadable prepaid cards, which can receive deposits and be used like a debit card to make purchases and pay bills — much like a bank account.
 But unlike banks, prepaid cards do not face rules about the disclosure of their fees and terms.

 For now, overdraft programs are rare among prepaid cards, with major issuers such as Green Dot, Chase Liquid and American Express Bluebird not offering credit features.
 NetSpend is an exception.
 The company, which specializes in reloadable prepaid cards for “unbanked” consumers, has more than 2.35 million cardholders.
 About one in five of its customers are eligible for the overdraft plan and 6 percent actively use it, the company says.